OSEater

 Due to the strong hardware limitations and the short development time, the code is not as beautiful as it could be.

-Many thanks to my teacher Víctor Manuel Sánchez Corbacho for the development of the low-level interface for the board (packed as libOlimex-LPC2378-STK), to the freesound.org project and to the user HardPCM for creating the sounds I’ve used in this game.
+Many thanks to my teacher Víctor Manuel Sánchez Corbacho for the development of the low-level interface for the board (which I cleaned up, translated and released as libOlimex-LPC2378-STK), to the freesound.org project and to the user HardPCM for creating the sounds I have used in this game.

 Source code